Our knowledge of orthopaedics. Your best health.

 Surgical Procedure

 A hip resurfacing operation typically lasts from 1-1/2 to 3 hours.
-During the procedure, your your surgeon will:
+During the procedure, your surgeon will:

 • Make an incision in your thigh to reach the hip joint.